Evolutionary-Intelligence/pypop-baseline/optimizers/es/maes/README.md

 ### Repeatability

-For making comparisons, we need to slightly modify the code, as represented in the same folder.
+For making comparisons, we need to slightly modify the code, as presented in the same folder.

 The following result is obtained on the **Ellipsoid** benchmark function: